Blanche Fury: Plot

 Blanche Fuller is a beautiful and spirited woman employed as a domestic servant after the death of her parents.
 After a succession of failed positions, she receives an invitation from her rich uncle Simon, whom she has never met due to a family break instigated by her father, to become governess to his granddaughter Lavinia.

 On arriving at Clare Hall, her uncle's impressive country estate, she first encounters Philip Thorn.
 She assumes that he is her cousin Laurence because of his striking resemblance to the portrait over the mantelpiece bearing the Fury family crest.
 In fact, he is the illegitimate and only son of the former owner of the estate, Adam Fury, and is employed by her uncle as the steward.
-Blanche's uncle explains that while he was a Fuller when he inherited Clare from Fury's widow, he took the family name, and asks her to change her name as well.
+Blanche's uncle explains that, while he was a Fuller when he inherited Clare from Fury's widow, he took the family name, and asks her to change her name as well.
 Thorn bitterly resents being employed by strangers on an estate that he thinks should be his, and for several months has had a lawyer searching for proof of his legitimacy.
 He tells Blanche that if she takes the name, she should know the legend of the founder of the Fury family, who was killed during the Crusades.
 His body was defended even in death by his pet Barbary ape, who is on the family shield, so that the spirit of Fury's ape is said to watch over the rights of the family.
+He warns Blanche that Fury's ape will not allow imposters to control Clare Hall.

-Desiring position and security, Blanche marries her cousin Laurence, however she and Thorn soon begin a love affair.
+Desiring position and security, Blanche marries her cousin Laurence; however she and Thorn soon begin a love affair.
 On the day Thorne discovers the lawyer can find no proof that a marriage between Adam Fury and his mother ever took place, Laurence dismisses Thorn after killing one of his favourite mares.
-That night Thorn kills both Laurence and Simon, then plants evidence to incriminate a group of gypsies, whom Simon had antagonised in the past.
+That night Thorn kills both Laurence and Simon, and then plants evidence to incriminate a group of gypsies, whom Simon had antagonised in the past.